 One cause of amblyopia is strabismus (pronounced struh-biz-muhs).
 Strabismus is a condition where one eye turns inward or outward.
 The eyes cannot clearly focus on the same image, so the brain ignores the image from the turned eye.
 Over time, the vision in this eye becomes worse.

 Another cause of amblyopia is when one eye has much better vision than the other eye.
+This can happen if there is a difference in glasses prescription between the two eyes or if something is blocking the vision of an eye, such as a cataract.
 The brain will get a blurry image from one eye and a clear image from the other eye.
 The images sent from the blurred eye are ignored by the brain and the vision in this eye becomes worse over time.

 Ways to Help Your Child Pass the Time

 - Using a close-up device such as an iPad or computer

 - Coloring, cutting paper, making crafts, playing with Play-Doh

 - Having the child wear the patch when already distracted (for example, while playing, watching a movie, or eating)